annilaukkanen/annilaukkanen.github.io/en/1news.md

 __1 p.m.
 Masterclass of Eric Schneider__
 __7 p.m.
 Concert, I'll perform together with baritone Michael Borth__

+#### 30.5.
+Concert in ART Salon
+We are going to perform together with soprano Álfheiður Guðmundsdóttir some songs by Edvard Grieg.
+__6 p.m.
+Windscheidstr.
+17/1, Berlin (Charlottenburg)__

 ### June 2015

 #### 3.6.
 Concert of the Lied class of Wolfram Rieger